talhof8/mellow-blog/_posts/2022-09-13-how-to-connect-woocommerce-to-google-sheets.md

 To avoid encountering that issue, simply adjust the stock by -1 via the dedicated 'Adjust stock' button, and our system will make sure to adjust it properly without losing any other data.

 ## Bonus: Syncing sales orders
-Optionally, you are also able to fetch sales orders to your spreadsheet!
+Optionally, Mellow also enables you to pull sales orders to your spreadsheet!
 This requires you to have a dedicated sales orders sheet with the following columns: Item name, SKU (optional), Order ID, Order status, Order quantity.
 We have a template already ready for you [here](https://docs.google.com/spreadsheets/d/1m9cFScc7jTXyRcISCiegO_LN0cQixF3oPz7lNoEsygs/edit).

-You can use your own custom order statuses, but will have to map them to the ones Mellow is able to understand.
+You can use your own custom order statuses, but you'll have to map them to statuses Mellow is able to understand.
+For instance, status 'In progress' would be mapped to Mellow's 'Processing' status.
 In order to configure sales orders connection settings, click 'Settings' on the top right side of the add-on.
 Then, this window will appear:

 <p align="center">